jaburges/m3u2strm/README.md

 # m3u2strm-docker
 Hi there,
 Been looking for a way to add VOD content from my IPTV service to Emby or Jellyfin, so rebuilt a docker container of a fork from the original m3u2strm python and made some updates.

+This is my first personal dev project so be kind ;)

 Convert m3u files to strm files with the folder structure needed to use them in emby / jellfin etc For TVshows it will append your base m3u_url with /X from 1-20 as most providers need more than one m3u file.